 SPEAK – Surveying People Experiencing Young Adult Kidney Failure

-Being aged 17-23 dramatically increased the risk of losing a transplant.
+Being aged 17-23 dramatically increases the risk of losing a transplant.
 Yet we know comparatively little about the experiences of young adults with kidney failure.
 Renal registry data is also incomplete for some people in this age group.
 We needed to learn more about the social and medical outcomes for young adults in the UK to address this critical gap.
 When we know more about their needs we can improve service delivery, identify potential risk factors and reduce adverse outcomes.

 The SPEAK study is a research study funded by Kidney Research UK and Kidney Care UK, and part of the CRN portfolio.
 Researchers undertook a nationwide survey and recruited centres across the UK to participate.
 They asked people between the ages of 16 – 30 with a kidney transplant or on dialysis, in the UK to take part over 2 years.